uppsala-university/uu-integration-biztalk/INT0017.Usmr.Events/Src/Files/Readme.txt

 the file UUSKLIST for export to the Melos system.

-Data is received as events from the queue sd-usmr and stored into a snapshot database.
-A
+Data is received as events from the queue sd-usmr and stored into a snapshot database named sd-usmr-test-db for test and dev.
+For production name should be sd-usmr-test-db

 Data that are updated are student participation in courses and personal information such as name, emailadress and postal adress.
 Note that